Best GPS Trackers for Cars in 2024

 Expert Verdict

-There are plenty of great GPS car trackers on the market, but if we had to pick, our favourite is Verizon Connect.
-It’s not the cheapest platform out there – that accolade goes to RAM – but it’s got the best tracking features of all its contemporaries, scoring a solid 5.0/5.
+There are plenty of great GPS car trackers on the market, but if we had to pick, our favorite is Verizon Connect.
+It’s not the cheapest platform out there – that accolade goes to RAM – but it’s got the best tracking features of all its contemporaries.
 This doesn’t mean it’s the only choice out there, of course.

 Even fleet managers will find that some systems better serve their needs than others.
 That’s why it’s always important to compare quotes from local fleet management providers to find the best option for you.
 Just fill in this short form and we’ll get you quotes from the best suppliers in your area.